LeoKwo/turtle-soup/readme.md

 ### Features
 1. Support for reasoning models such as Qwen3 and DeepSeek-R1
 2. Support for streaming LLM output to Streamlit UI
+3. Implemented a chain of agents cycle with story generation, critics and re-gen

 ### Installation
 1. ```ollama pull qwen3:30b``` ```ollama pull qwen3:14b```.
 You can change to whatever LLM that fits in your VRAM